// reference

 | Graduate school | B (83%) | B (83%) | Below B may trigger academic probation |

-89.9% is still a B+.
-Only 90.0% and above qualifies as an A-.
-There is no rounding.
-This policy is common in STEM departments and competitive programs.
-If your professor uses strict cutoffs, aim for at least 0.5% above each grade boundary to have a buffer.
+89.9% is still B+.
+Only 90.0% and above qualifies as A-.
+Common in STEM departments and competitive programs.
+Aim for at least 0.5% above each boundary as a buffer.

-If you are an international student or transferring between systems, grading scales differ significantly across countries.
-A 70% in the UK system (First Class Honours) is considered exceptional, while a 70% in the US system is a C-.
-Direct percentage-to-percentage comparisons are misleading.
+Grading scales differ significantly across countries.
+A 70% in the UK system (First Class Honours) is exceptional.
+A 70% in the US system is a C-.
+Direct percentage-to-percentage comparisons mislead.

 |---|---|---|---|---|